ippontech/blog-usa/posts/tips-and-tricks-for-token-management-in-postman.md

 ![get-token-screenshot](https://github.com/amoyippon/blog-usa/blob/master/images/2024/01/postman-get-token.png)

 # Token expiration management
-Postman introduced a feature in early 2023 that allowed for [token refresh support for OAuth 2.0](https://blog.postman.com/oauth-2-0-token-refresh-and-id-token-support/).
+Postman introduced a feature in early 2023 that allows for [token refresh support for OAuth 2.0](https://blog.postman.com/oauth-2-0-token-refresh-and-id-token-support/).
 This feature has made it easier for developers to refresh OAuth 2.0 access tokens without needing to go through the entire authorization process again.

 However, for tokens that are not OAuth 2.0, it is **still** possible to automate the token refresh process with the Pre-requests scripts of an API request.
 You can do so by having the Pre-request script decode and read the expiration value, or `exp`, of an existing token and fetch a new token if the current one has expired.
 This can be done with the following example: